Manga Plus: History

 At launch, English was the only language available on Manga Plus.
 The Spanish version launched on February 25, 2019, albeit with a different lineup of manga titles.
 The Thai version launched in December 2019, only available in Thailand, Cambodia and Laos.
 In February 2021, some titles became available in Indonesian.
-The Portuguese version of the site launched in April 2021, only available in Brazil and Portugal.
-In August 2021, Manga Plus took away the region restrictions for all languages, and made it possible to switch to other languages from the series page.
-The Russian version of the website and app launched on August 9, 2021, with the French version following in September 2021.
+The Brazilian Portuguese version of the site launched in April 2021, only available in Brazil and Portugal.
+In August 2021, Manga Plus launched the Russian version and took away the region restrictions for all languages, making it possible to switch to other languages from the series page.
+The French version followed its launch in September 2021.
+In March 2024, some titles became available in German.

 In October 2020, Manga Plus started its own official Discord server.

-In February 2021, a redesigned web-app version of Manga Plus launched to commemorate its second anniversary.
+In 2021, a redesigned web-app version of Manga Plus was announced to commemorate its second anniversary.
 At the end of June 2022, it was announced that starting in 2023, every new manga series launched on Shōnen Jump+ would receive a simultaneous English release on Manga Plus.
 In August 2022, Shueisha launched Manga Plus Creators, a website and app that publishes user-submitted manga from users inside and outside of Japan; the Shōnen Jump+ editorial department is running the service along with localization company MediBang.

+In October 2023, a subscription service called "Manga Plus MAX" was added to the app.
+The service comes with two plans; The Standard Plan which consists of 80 currently serialized works totaling over 6000 chapters and costs $1.99 ($0.99 in Indonesia, India, the Philippines and other regions), and The Deluxe Plan which consists of over 190 titles, including completed series, totaling over 16,000 chapters and costs $4.99 ($3.99 in Indonesia, India, the Philippines and other regions).
+Alongside the new subscription plan, the website and app had an overhaul on its user interface and an introduction of content ratings ranging from all ages, teen and teen plus to refer to the manga in the app.

+Since August 2024, all Shonen Jump+ One Shots are released simultaneously in English.
+On October 9, 2025, Shueisha announced that every new manga series launched in Weekly Young Jump would receive a simultaneous worldwide release on Manga Plus.

 Format

-Currently, the MangaPlus app has five sections:
+Currently, in December 2023, the Manga Plus app has five sections:

-Updates: Shows all chapters released on the app in the past seven days.
-This includes titles from Jump+ as well as Re-Editions, which are completed Shueisha titles that are released on a week-by-week basis for readers alongside new content.

-Featured: Includes features for new Jump manga, comments from Weekly Shonen Jump authors, and the most recently updated series separated by the magazine of publication.

-Browse: Compiles all manga posted on MangaPlus, as well as a tab showing the "Hottest" series based on number of views.
-Of note is that due to its nature as a promotional app, certain series will only have their first and last three chapters freely available to read - this usually applies to any manga licensed by a party outside of Shueisha, including Viz Media, Yen Press, and Udon Entertainment, as the idea is to support the official release when available.
-This also applies to oneshots or completed series - if they are licensed elsewhere, several weeks after release oneshots will be removed and completed series will only include the first three chapters.